SideStore/SideStore-Docs/guides/install.md

 * You can find this in Settings, under "General", and then "VPN & Device Management".

 6. Open SideStore, select your pairing file, and sign in with your Apple ID.
+When you finish, then follow the [finishing instructions](#Finishing-up).

 # Install via AltServer (Linux)

 To install SideStore (or any other IPA) on Linux, make sure you have docker and docker-compose installed.
+Before you start, make sure to [setup WireGuard](#Setting-up-WireGuard) and is within the [install requirements](#Install-Requirements)!

 1. Download the docker-compose file.